-You may contact your child or teenager's PCP or call Carelon at (855) 765-9703 for an assessment for your child or teenager if you think he or she is showing any of the signs of a substance use disorder.
-If your child or teenager qualifies for Medi-Cal and the county assessment indicates that drug and alcohol treatment services covered by the participating county are needed, the county will arrange for your child or teenager to receive the services.
+You may contact your child or teenager's PCP or call Beacon at (855) 765-9703 for an assessment for your child or teenager if you think he or she is showing any of the signs of a SUD.
+If the assessment indicates that drug and alcohol treatment services covered by us are needed, we will arrange for your child or teenager to receive the services.